 Our office then sends the home sleep study to a sleep specialist who makes a diagnosis.
 If the patient has mild to moderate sleep apnea they are good candidates for an oral appliance.

-If you are interested in this comfortable home sleep study to help diagnose sleep apnea, please call Dr. Rondeau’s office today at 519-455-4110 or go to our website at www.ortho-tmj.com to make an appointment.
+If you are interested in this comfortable home sleep study to help diagnose sleep apnea, please call Dr. Sep’s office today at 519-455-4110 or go to our website at www.ortho-tmj.com to make an appointment.
 This first step will hopefully get you on a pathway to better health.
 The goal is to prevent sleep apnea and diabetes as well as all the other health problems associated with sleep apnea.
 Your bed partner will also appreciate the fact that the loud snoring has also been reduced and they can finally get a more restful sleep.